bcollinsNR/SP-Checker-App--Zendesk-/README.md

-# Basic Ticket Information Sample App
+# SP Checker App (Zendeks)

-### The following information is displayed:
+### This Zendesk application is designed to:

-* Ticket response type
-* Ticket comment text
+* Not allow sales priority to be removed if it has been set